SGDDNB/ShinyCell/docs/1aesthetics.md

 you can leave out this argument to not perform the conversion.
 Furthermore, `ShinyCell` uses the "RNA" assay and "data" slot in Seurat objects as the gene expression data.
-If you have performed any data integration and would like to use the integrated data instead, please specify `gex.assay = "integrated`.
+If you have performed any data integration and would like to use the integrated data instead, please specify `gex.assay = "integrated"`.
 Also, default genes to plot can be specified where `default.gene1` and `default.gene2` corresponds to the default genes when plotting gene expression on reduced dimensions while `default.multigene` contains the default set of